Carson Palmer: 2013 season

 Palmer was officially traded to the Arizona Cardinals on April 2, 2013, for a 2013 sixth round draft pick and a conditional pick in the 2014 NFL draft.
 He then signed a two-year restructured contract worth $16 million.
-His coach was Bruce Arians, the former Colts interim coach, who had led the Indianapolis Colts while Chuck Pagano was recovering from cancer treatment.
+His new head coach was Bruce Arians, the former Colts interim coach, who had led the Indianapolis Colts while Chuck Pagano was recovering from cancer treatment.
+He was also paired with the team's star wide receiver Larry Fitzgerald.
 While having a rusty 3–4 start, Palmer led the Cardinals to a 10–6 record his first year but was eliminated from playoff contention in week 17.
 Palmer ranked 8th in the NFL in passing yards with 4,274 yards, the most of his career.
 He also became the first player in NFL history to top 4,000 yards passing for three different teams.
 During week 11, he was nominated for FedEx Air Player of the Week with 419 yards and two touchdowns.
 This win over the Jacksonville Jaguars ended Carson Palmer's interception streak through the first 9 games of his season (not including the bye week).
 During Week 14, Palmer hit a career high with an 84.4 completion percentage when he went 27 for 32 with 269 yards and a touchdown in a 30–10 win over the St. Louis Rams.
 During Week 16, while he threw four interceptions, two to Richard Sherman, he was able to rally the Cardinals to a 17–10 victory over the Seattle Seahawks, who had a perfect home record for the last two years.